The St. Louis Red Stockings 1876 season

 (3) "The Coming Sport," St. Louis Globe-Democrat, February 27, 1876, pg.
 2.

 (4) There are no box scores for Stocks games in the St. Louis papers after their final game with the Reds on June 11.
-Simmons joined the Columbus Buckeyes in June, while Luff turned up in memphis again in late June.
+Simmons joined the Columbus Buckeyes in June, while Luff turned up in Memphis again in late June.